desaimk/DataScienceCoursera/Course 3/README.md

 # Script & Output

-Please see run_analysis.R for script.
+Please see run_analysis.R for script and function of each piece of code.
 Output is included as .txt file.